Kujtim Dobruna, Founder and CEO of ECIKS

 So even without the Covid-19 pandemic, the situation in the European and world economy had already reached dramatic features.
 The virus only accelerated the eruption of the crisis and escalated its effect.

 Today we are witnessing a deja-vu of the policies applied during the financial crisis.
 Because of the pandemic, many countries are forced to take on new debts to deal with their social time bombs: the health and economic consequences of Covid-19.

 Central Banks are doing what they learned to do best during the financial crisis: they are continuing to print money but in much larger amounts, while states and private sector enterprises are increasingly buried in debt or are on the verge of bankruptcy.
-If you want to hire chapter 7 bankruptcy lawyer, you can click here!
-So now from the financial point of view we have an increased number of “zombie firms” but also of “zombie states.”

 The monetary policy tools and fiscal stimulus packages currently applied to counter the economic downturn are nothing short of an excessive quantitative easing: offering free money that comes through a massive increase in liquidity and in stimulus.
 Trillions of dollars and euros will continue to flow into the financial market and the commodities market just like they have since the onset of the pandemic.
 The money stock has reached an all-time high level in history.